 Vietnamese people love to drink coffee.
 The stylish Windows Café on Alexandre de Rhodes St near the Cathedral is the place to see and be seen.
 For dancing, visit the Bop Jazz Club or La Casa Latina on Thai Van Lung.
 You’ll find a host of entertainment venues to choose from.

 Best Day Trip Out of the City

-Lavish weddings are an extremely vital tradition in Saigon, and as a result, wedding photo studios are everywhere in the city, making Saigon the ideal place for couples to have amazing, romantic photos taken at cheap prices, whether they’re married or not!
+Lavish weddings are an extremely vital tradition in Saigon.
+The result of this is there are wedding photo studios everywhere in the city.
+Consequently, it makes Saigon the ideal place for couples to have amazing, romantic photos taken at cheap prices, whether they’re married or not!

 - Historical Name: Saigon was the former name of Ho Chi Minh City, and it was the capital of South Vietnam during the Vietnam War until the city’s fall in 1975.

 - French Colonial Influence: Saigon’s architecture and cultural elements still bear the influence of French colonial rule, evident in buildings like the Central Post Office and Notre-Dame Cathedral Basilica of Saigon.

 - Motorbike Capital: Saigon is known for its bustling streets filled with motorbikes, making it one of the most motorcycle-dense cities in the world.